Border control: Customs

 Each country has its own laws and regulations for the import and export of goods into and out of a country, which its customs authority enforces.
-The import or export of some goods may be restricted or forbidden, in which case customs controls enforce such policies.
+The import or export of certain goods may be restricted or prohibited, in which case customs controls enforce these policies.
 Customs enforcement at borders can also entail collecting excise tax and preventing the smuggling of dangerous or illegal goods.
 A customs duty is a tariff or tax on the importation (usually) or exportation (unusually) of goods.

-In many countries, border controls for arriving passengers at many international airports and some road crossings are separated into red and green channels in order to prioritise customs enforcement.
+In many countries, border controls for arriving passengers at many international airports and some road crossings are separated into red and green channels to prioritise customs enforcement.
 Within the European Union's common customs area, airports may operate additional blue channels for passengers arriving from within that area.
 For such passengers, border control may focus specifically on prohibited items and other goods that are not covered by the common policy.
-Luggage tags for checked luggage traveling within the EU are green-edged so they may be identified.
-In most EU member states, travellers coming from other EU countries within the Schengen Area can use the green lane, although airports outside the Schengen Area or with frequent flights arriving from jurisdictions within Schengen but outside the European Union may use blue channels for convenience and efficiency.
+Luggage tags for checked luggage travelling within the EU are green-edged to facilitate identification.
+In most EU member states, travellers coming from other EU countries within the Schengen Area can use the green lane.
+However, airports outside the Schengen Area, or those with frequent flights arriving from jurisdictions within the Schengen Area but outside the European Union, may use blue channels for convenience and efficiency.